Montenegrin Guitar Duo

 The Montenegrin Guitar Duo is a Montenegrin duo formed in 2005.
 It is composed of classical guitarists Goran Krivokapić and Danijel Cerović.

-In 2013 their debut CD was published by the Montenegrin Music Centre; the recording features works by Domeniconi, Piazzolla and Bogdanovic.
-Naxos Records released the first of two volumes of J.S.
-Bach’s English Suites, transcribed by the duo for two guitars, in 2015.
+In 2013 their debut CD was published by the Montenegrin Music Centre; the recording features works by Domeniconi, Piazzolla and Bogdanović.
+Naxos Records subsequently released two volumes of J. S. Bach's English Suites, transcribed by the duo for two guitars, in 2015 and 2018.